-Can My Insurance Company Cancel My Medicare Supplement Plan?
+Can My Insurance Company Cancel My Medicare Supplement Insurance Plan?

-When can my Medicare Supplement Plan be canceled?
+When can my Medicare Supplement insurance plan be canceled?

-Medicare Supplement policies are sold by private companies to cover health care out-of-pocket costs that Medicare Part A and Part B do not pay, such as deductibles, copayments and coinsurance.
-All Medicare Supplement (Medigap) policies issued since 1992 are guaranteed renewable.
-This means that there are only certain conditions under which your insurance company can cancel your Medicare Supplement plan, such as:
+Medicare Supplement insurance plans are sold by private companies to cover health care out-of-pocket costs that Medicare Part A and Part B do not pay, such as deductibles, copayments and coinsurance.
+All Medicare Supplement (Medigap) insurance plans issued since 1992 are guaranteed renewable.
+This means that there are only certain conditions under which your insurance company can cancel your Medicare Supplement insurance plan, such as:

-- You stop paying your Medicare Supplement plan premiums.
+- You stop paying your Medicare Supplement insurance plan premiums.

 - You provided false information on the policy application.